-I have a silk liner, perfect as an extra layer to keep you warm.
+I have a silk liner, perfect for an extra layer to keep you warm.
 Or if you are hiring a sleeping bag it’s a bit nicer!

 Water bottle and/or flask

 The water in Iceland is the cleanest I’ve ever tasted.
-So to help reduce plastic and take a water bottle to fill up instead of buying one.
+To help reduce plastic and take a water bottle to fill up instead of buying one.
 I also filled my Sigg Hot & Cold flask** with peppermint tea to keep me warm whilst out hiking.